Please mention Family Fun when booking!

 Family Outdoor Activities At The Castlecomer Discovery Park

-Castlecomer Discovery Park is home to the longest over-water zipline in Ireland!
+Castlecomer Discovery Park is home to the longest zipline in Ireland!
 It is 300 metres long and 35 metres over ground at its highest point.
 Visitors zip over our stunning woodland, two lakes and 17th century hand-restored bridge.

 The exhilarating zipline is accompanied by the Octagon High Ropes Course.
 Set on an octagonal frame over two levels, this presents a series of challenges in the form of nets, ropes, wooden bridges etc. The Octagon is more challenging than the existing Tree-Top Adventure Walk Course.